gabriellewee/portfolio/archive/2013-01-18-minor-pleasures.md

 ![Business card mockup](2013-01-18-mockup.png 'Business card mockup')

-The colors are so bright and cheerful - I'm thinking of switching up my blog theme colors to match.
+The colors are so bright and cheerful - I’m thinking of switching up my blog theme colors to match.
 Hopefully I can find a place to die-cut these inexpensively.
-The fun part was the QR code - no matter how many times I scan it I can't get over how awesome that technology is!
+The fun part was the QR code - no matter how many times I scan it I can’t get over how awesome that technology is!

 I just got yet another new pair of glasses.
 The blue pair from the last post broke at the hinges and I decided to replace it instead of going with just one pair.
 [Coastal.com](http://coastal.com) will send you your first pair of glasses for free - all you have to pay for is shipping. $12 glasses?
 Yes, please!
 The glasses came with a beautiful hard case, cleaning kit, and even a screwdriver with two different heads for fixing loose hinges.